m-nathani/api-fetcher/README.md

 ### NOTE

+#### Url's in variables
+> find a way where the url is stored in a variables, currently have to manually in json to replace values of vars from the code

 #### **Loyalty**
 > application already has all the endpoints compiled in a file (`src/api/endpoints.js`), so no need to use the script on it.

 #### **Team management**
 > haven't yet found a way to parse this app, it uses redux-toolkit RKT, so need to work on it
-> find a way where the url is stored in a variables, currently have to manually in json to replace values of vars from the code